wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 ### DevOps Center

-I recognize that DevOps Center isn’t yet Generally Available (GA) but we already have customers using it as part of a pilot and the reception and feedback has been positive.
+I recognize that DevOps Center isn’t yet Generally Available (GA) but we already have customers using it as part of a pilot and the reception and feedback has been really positive.

 A consequence of all the great work we did for Salesforce DX is we moved the release management and DevOps needle substantially for programmatic developers but, in many ways, left low-code developers and Salesforce Admins behind.
 The tools they currently use, such as Change Sets, have many flaws and unfortunately don't work well with Salesforce DX.
 The whole idea of working as a team was unfortunately made more complex right from the very beginning.